ibrahimheddi/Tutorials/src/electronics/fpga.md

 # FPGA #

 ## 1 INTRODUCTION ##
-The protocol that we will use is called Serial Peripheral Interface (SPI).
-It is a synchronous full-duplex serial interface and is commonly used to communicate with on-board peripherals such as EEPROM, FLASH memory, A/D converters, temperature sensors, or in our case a Field Programmable Gate Array (FPGA).
+The protocol that we will use is called Serial Peripheral Interface (SPI)  commonly used to send data between microcontrollers and small peripherals such as shift registers,EEPROM, FLASH memory, A/D converters, temperature sensors, or in our case a Field Programmable Gate Array (FPGA).
-We assume a working knowledge of the VHDL hardware description language.
+We will program with  the VHDL  hardware description language. if you are not able to program  with this language you can use this link to  start : https://tcuvelier.developpez.com/tutoriels/vhdl/introduction-langage/

 ## 2 HARDWARE ##
 SPI is a protocol, in which one device (the master) controls one or more other devices (the slaves).
-For the master we use an open-source microcontroller prototyping platform, such as the Arduino 101 or a modified Arduino UNO R3.
-In this document we use Arduino to refer to either platform.
+For the master we use an open-source microcontroller prototyping platform, like  Arduino UNO R3.
-The slave can be a low-cost FPGA prototyping platforms, such as the Xilinx Spartan-6 Avnet LX9 or the Altera Cyclone-IV Terasic DE10-Lite .
+The slave can be a low-cost FPGA prototyping platforms, such as  the Altera Cyclone-IV Terasic DE10-Lite .
 The repository  includes project files and pin assignments for both these boards.
-The code is written in VHDL and should work equally well on more powerful boards.
+The code is written in VHDL
+FPGAs consist of a matrix of programmable logic blocks surrounded by programmable output input blocks.
+The whole is connected by a programmable interconnection network.
+#### FPGA ####
+FPGAs are distinct from other programmable circuit families while offering the highest level of logical integration.
+There are 4 main categories available commercially:
+Symmetrical table.
+In column.
+Seas of doors.
+Hierarchical PLDs.

 ### 2.1.Voltage levels ###
-It is very important that the I/O voltage levels of the devices match.
-Both FPGA boards support 3.3V levels, and are a good match for the Arduino 101.
-However, the Arduino UNO uses the traditional 5 Volt TTL levels.
-Instead of using a level shifter, such as the 74LVC245, we opt for converting the Arduino to 3.3V according to Adafruit’s instructions.
-Running a 16 MHz clock at 3.3V is out of spec.
-Is said to work, but should really program the fuses to get the frequency down to abt.
-13 MHz .
+It is very important to choose the right  I/O voltage levels of the devices match.
+Both FPGA boards support 3.3V levels, and are a good match for the Arduino 101. besides , the Arduino UNO uses the traditional 5 Volt TTL levels.
+Instead of using a level shifter we convert  the Arduino to 3.3V according to Adafruit’s instructions.

 ### 2.2.Signals ###
 The SPI interface is a 4 wire interface.
 The bus consists of 3 signals plus *a slave select* signal for each device.